 Infuriated by his obliviousness to his daughter's actuality for so many years, Havik formed a bargain with sorcerer Quan Chi for her rejuvenation.
 Perhaps with her by his side, chaos could be delivered to neighboring realms easier and with much more pleasing results.
-Quan Chi accepted the cleric's offer; fetched the young woman's near lifeless body, and insisted that the resuscitation be held in the Netherrealm.
+Quan Chi accepted the cleric's offer; fetched Alice's near lifeless body, and insisted that the resuscitation be held in the Netherrealm.
 Havik declined this suggestion, knowing all too well the potential corruptions that could manifest in such a hellish place.
 Instead, the revision took place in one of Chaosrealm's many temples.

 Surfacing and descending to and from consciousness, the cleric's daughter was barely alive, her soul defenseless against the power of dark sorcery when this resuscitation took place.
 Quan Chi was easily able to bring her back, and at the same time, slightly refurbish her as a newly born Chaosrealmer.